Valuing a Lumber Wholesale Company

 Key Success Factors in the Lumber Wholesale Industry

 In addition to macroeconomic factors, market multiples, and lumber prices company-specific success factors impact the value of a lumber wholesale company.
 These factors are why there is a wide range of multiples that lumber wholesalers transact at.
 Peak Business Valuation, business appraiser, calls these quantitative and qualitative factors “key success factors.”
 We will explore a few common factors for the lumber wholesale industry below.
 These include supplier concentration, stock on hand methods, and proximity to key markets.
 Each key success factor impacts the value of a lumber wholesale company.
-For more information, schedule your free consultation!
+For further ideas be sure to take a look at Value Drivers for a Lumber Wholesaler.
+Don’t forget to schedule your free consultation today!

 The reliability of a company’s suppliers is a key indicator of success.
 Measuring reliability is not an exact science, but there are a few indicators of healthy supplier relationships.
 At Peak Business Valuation, business appraiser, we review a company’s supplier list.
 Generally, if one supplier is supplying over 10% of the company’s inventory we examine it further.
 If the top three suppliers are providing a major portion of inventory there could be an increased risk.